bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/c/ClearWidth_1pH8C0qTCHuO00025QrE$V/Documentation.md

+The clear width.

-The width of the formed space in the duct.
+It indicates the formed space in the duct.